abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_filtering.rst

     First, we take the ``IntContainer`` and the size of this container.
 Each ``Assignment`` has containers to keep its ``IntVar``\s, ``IntervalVar``\s and ``SequenceVar``\s (more precisely pointers to).
-    To access those containers, use the corresponding ``Container()`` methods if you don't want to change their content, use the corresponding ``Mutable...Container()``.
-For instance, to retrieve the container containing the ``SequenceVar``\s and the possibility to change its content, use the ``MutableSequenceVarContainer()`` method.
+    To access those containers, use the corresponding ``Container()`` methods if you don't want to change their content, use the corresponding ``Mutable...Container()`` if you want to change their content.
+For instance, to retrieve the container containing the
+    ``SequenceVar``\s and the possibility to change its content, use the ``MutableSequenceVarContainer()`` method.

-    Actually, for efficiency reasons, ``Assignment`` contains a light version of the variables.
+    For efficiency reasons, ``Assignment`` contains a light version of the variables.
 For instance, an ``ÌntVarContainer`` contains ``IntVarElement``\s and the call to

     ..  code-block:: c++